yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 - `func timeToWalk(numberOfDogs : Int) -> Int {` declares the function
 - `(numberOfDogs : Int)` states that we plan to get one piece of data when this function is called.
 It must be an Integer returned when we call `numberOfDogs`
 - `-> Int` declares that we plan to return an Integer out of this function
-- `var totalMinutes = numberOfDogs * 15;` declares a new variable that stores the result of 15 multiplied by the number passed into the function
+- `var totalMinutes = numberOfDogs * 15` declares a new variable that stores the result of 15 multiplied by the number passed into the function
-- `return totalMinutes;` returns the value of the `totalMinutes` variable (which is an Integer)
+- `return totalMinutes` returns the value of the `totalMinutes` variable (which is an Integer)
-- `var minutes = timeToWalk(numberOfDogs : 3);` calls the function `timeToWalk` and passes in 3 as the argument.
+- `var minutes = timeToWalk(numberOfDogs : 3)` calls the function `timeToWalk` and passes in 3 as the argument.
 The return value of that is stored in the new variable `minutes`

 ### Incorporating Conditionals